 - Our undergraduate UMN Philosophy Club gives students a chance to interact with their peers outside the classroom in a way that benefits the University community.

 - We are a student-run philosophy journal at the University of Minnesota.
 Epistemai, an undergraduate journal with a focus on short, original, philosophical work done by undergraduates from universities across the country.

-- In spring of 2020, we published our third edition.
+- In spring of 2022, we published our fifth edition.

 - Service Learning

 - The Department of Philosophy's optional concentration in ethics and civic life is an opportunity for students who are interested in ethics and community service to relate their experiences in the classroom to their work in the community and vice versa.

 - Directed Study